 A. The Parties acknowledge that legislation is necessary to provide certain authorizations and appropriations to carry out this Settlement as well as the KBRA.
 Obligations under this Settlement that require such additional authorizations or appropriations shall become effective as provided in that legislation.
-Each non-Federal Party shall support the proposal and enactment of legislation materially consistent with Appendix E; provided that nothing in this Settlement shall be deemed to limit
+Each non-Federal Party shall support the proposal and enactment of legislation materially consistent with Appendix E; provided that nothing in this Settlement shall be deemed to limit the authority or discretion of the federal or state Executive Branch consistent with Applicable Law.
+The Parties agree that the goal is introduction of legislation within 90 days of the Effective Date.

-- the authority or discretion of the federal or state Executive Branch consistent with Applicable Law.
-The Parties agree that the goal is introduction of legislation within 90 days of the Effective Date. - B. The United States may also request and support the enactment of federal legislation materially consistent with Appendix E, subject to the requirements of Executive Order 12,322, 46 Fed.
+- B. The United States may also request and support the enactment of federal legislation materially consistent with Appendix E, subject to the requirements of Executive Order 12,322, 46 Fed.
 Reg.
 46,561 (1981), and Circular No. A-19 of the Office of Management and Budget, and the President's authority to make such legislative recommendations to Congress as he shall judge necessary and expedient.
-The Parties intend and anticipate that such federal legislation will provide certain federal authorizations necessary for the Federal Parties to carry out the federal obligations under this Settlement and the KBRA. - C. The State of California shall introduce legislation materially consistent with Appendices G-2 and G-3 at the beginning of the next legislative session.
-The State of California shall Timely recommend legislation materially consistent with Appendix G-1. - D. Upon the Effective Date and prior to the enactment of Authorizing Legislation, the Parties shall perform obligations under this Settlement that can be performed under their existing authorities. - E. In consideration for PacifiCorp executing the Settlement, the legislation that Parties will support, in accordance with Section 2.1.1.A and 2.1.1.B, shall: - i.
+The Parties intend and anticipate that such federal legislation will provide certain federal authorizations necessary for the Federal Parties to carry out the federal obligations under this Settlement and the KBRA. - C. The State of California shall Timely recommend legislation materially consistent with Appendix G-1 and G-2.
+Further, within sixty days of Concurrence by the State of California with an Affirmative Determination, CDFG will provide draft legislation to the Parties regarding a limited authorization for incidental take of Lost River Suckers, Shortnose Sucker, Golden Eagles, southern Bald Eagles, Greater Sandhill Cranes, or American Peregrine Falcon contingent upon the fulfillment of certain conditions, if such authorization is necessary for implementation of this Settlement.
+After reasonable opportunity for Parties to provide comments on the draft legislation, the State of California shall Timely recommend the legislation. - D. Upon the Effective Date and prior to the enactment of Authorizing Legislation, the Parties shall perform obligations under this Settlement that can be performed under their existing authorities. - E. In consideration for PacifiCorp executing the Settlement, the legislation that Parties will support, in accordance with Section 2.1.1.A and 2.1.1.B, shall: - i.
 Provide PacifiCorp with full protection from any liability arising from, relating to, or triggered by actions associated with Facilities Removal with provisions that are materially consistent with the following: - a.
-Notwithstanding any other federal or state law or common law, PacifiCorp shall not be liable for any harm to persons, property, or the environment, or damages resulting from either Facilities Removal or Facility operation arising from, relating to, or triggered by actions associated with Facilities Removal, including but not limited to any damage caused by the release of any material or substance, including but not limited to hazardous substances. - b.
-Notwithstanding Section 10(c) of the Federal Power Act, this protection from liability preempts the laws of any state to the extent such laws are inconsistent with the Authorizing Legislation, except that the Authorizing Legislation shall not be construed to limit any otherwise available immunity, privilege, or defense under any other provision of law.
+Notwithstanding any other federal, state, local law or common law, PacifiCorp shall not be liable for any harm to persons, property, or the environment, or damages resulting from either Facilities Removal or Facility operation arising from, relating to, or triggered by actions associated with Facilities Removal, including but not limited to any damage caused by the release of any material or substance, including but not limited to hazardous substances.

-- c.
+- b.
+Notwithstanding Section 10(c) of the Federal Power Act, this protection from liability preempts the laws of any state to the extent such laws are inconsistent with the Authorizing Legislation, except that the Authorizing Legislation shall not be construed to limit any otherwise available immunity, privilege, or defense under any other provision of law. - c.
 This liability protection shall become operative as it relates to any particular Facility upon transfer of title to that Facility from PacifiCorp to the DRE. - ii.
 Authorize and direct the Secretary to issue a Secretarial Determination consistent with the provisions of Section 3.